Sonnykimee/SQLiteLib/README.md

     // Iterate through the read data
     while(cur.next()) {
+    	// Recommended: use the field name of the column as parameter to get the stored value.
     	Bukkit.getConsoleSender().sendMessage("Name: " + cur.getString("NAME") + ", Age: " + cur.getInt("AGE"));

-	// You can also use column index (starting at 0).
-See below code:
+	// You can also use column index (starting at 0), but this is unsafe because the order of column is not always guaranteed.
 	// Bukkit.getConsoleSender().sendMessage("Name: " + cur.getString(0) + ", Age: " + cur.getInt(1));
     }
 }